 What Size of Prey Should Be Fed to a Corn Snake?

 You must feed them prey that’s under twice the diameter of their mid-body girth.
+The first time you feed your snake, you should make sure that the prey is even smaller.
+The prey should be half the size of their usual prey.

 Since the snake is stressed by its environment, along with being handled by a new person, giving your corn prey that’s much smaller will help to prevent it from regurgitating its meal.